Home / Hotels in London / A penthouse stay at nhow London hotel, east London

 (Even though billionaire Edward is scared of heights).

-The penthouse at nhow London, one of London’s newest hotels and located just off City Road, between Angel, Islington and Old Street, doesn’t have a vertigo-inducing balcony like the one in the Regent Beverly Wiltshire, but what it does have is lots of space, views across north London and a vibrant green shagpile carpet.
+The penthouse at nhow London, one of London’s newest hotels and located off City Road, between Angel, Islington and Old Street, doesn’t have a vertigo-inducing balcony like the one in the Regent Beverly Wiltshire, but what it does have is lots of space, views across north London and a vibrant green shagpile carpet.

-penthouse nHow London hotel
+penthouse suite at the hotel nHow London

 There’s also a kettle shaped like a teapot, a portrait of the Queen with a moustache and tonnes of other fun, quirky details which are evident throughout nhow London, making it a cross between a chic boutique hotel, a millennial-friendly co-working space and a particularly trendy backpackers hangout.

-The main lobby at nHow London hotel
+The main lobby at the hotel nHow London

-Arriving at nhow London hotel
+Arriving at nhow London

 The moment you walk into the hotel’s lobby you are greeted with a riot of colour and unique features, from a rocket-shop Big Ben and free jelly bean dispensers to locally-produced artwork and an inviting central bar.
 There are plenty of places to find your spot, from a large co-working area with a gazillion powerpoints, to comfy sofas, a games box, a visual log fire display, bar stools and dining tables (the restaurant is currently being refurbished).